Research

 My PhD thesis is also available online here---although the statements contained within are improved upon (and sometimes corrected) in other articles, so use at your own risk.

 Below my articles is a summary of some of the objects I have constructed, and at what stage they are at now.
-Here is a picture of the DSS for Tmf.
+Here is a picture of the DSS for Tmf, which is also displayed at the very bottom of the page.

 Articles (in reverse chronological order)